Table of Contents

 Respect… My Body, Your Body, Their Bodies

 Here, we celebrate queer bodies in electronic music.
-Body Movements is a place for queer and trans electronic music to be applauded, queer exploration to be encouraged, and queer and trans expression to flourish.
+Body Movements is a place for queer and trans electronic music to be applauded, queer exploration to be encouraged, and queer expression to flourish.

 At Body Movements, we expect guests, artists, venues, and staff to respect our core values including;

-• Using verbal and enthusiastic consent when touching each other and entering each others personal space
+- Using verbal consent when touching each other and entering each others personal space

-• Being proud and supportive, of all Queer, Trans, and Non-binary bodies at the festival – of all shapes, sizes and colours.
-We are a body positive festival
+- Being proud and supportive, of all Queer, Trans, and Non-binary bodies at the festival

 If your body feels at risk, in danger, or uncomfortable – recognise this, tell your friends, then, please address this and speak to our staff who are here to help.

-We encourage you to smile, have fun, and greet each new person with love and respect.
+We encourage you to smile at and greet each new person with respect.
 Be kind and look after your community.
 If you see anyone intoxicated or in need of help, please notify our staff who are trained to help.

 By entering Body Movements, you agree to treat all people equally and without prejudice or presumption.
 If you’re not from the LGBTQI+ community, you’re a guest and should show respect.
 Never touch anyone without consent.